-An authentic Italian ciabatta bread recipe or slipper bread, originally from the Veneto, made with an overnight starter and cooked just like a pizza on a preheated pizza stone.
+Authentic Italian Ciabatta Bread recipe meaning slipper bread, originally from the Veneto, made with an overnight starter and cooked just like a pizza on a preheated pizza stone.

-Very easy to make at home, it’s egg free and dairy free, but you will need to plan in advance for the starter or Biga.
+Very easy to make at home, it’s egg free and dairy free, but you will need to execute some patience and plan in advance for the starter or Biga.

 Don’t be intimated!
-This is a sticky wet dough, hence those nice coveted holes that make ciabatta special and different.
-Just roll with it, don’t be tempted to add extra flour, all will turn out great!
+This is a sticky wet dough overall, hence those nice coveted holes that make ciabatta different and special.
+Just feel confident and roll with it, don’t be temped to add extra flour, all will be well and turn out great.